bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- 62° dew point
+- 61° dew point
-- Partly Cloudy
+- Clear
-- 65% humidity
+- 72% humidity
-- 16 mph wind
+- 15 mph wind
-- 61% cloud cover
+- 31% cloud cover
 - 20 AQI 🟩
-- 0.1 inches of rain expected in the next 72 hours
+- 0.11 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>